brian-watkins/learn-do-share/adr/log.md

 context, and if that date is set when we create the browser page, then we add the proper init script.
 We tried a few different approaches to this, but this seems to work the best.

+We completed the story and pushed it but then this broke production ... there were already notes but they didn't have a date field and this caused a runtime error.
+We deleted the data and it's fine ... but that suggests we need to be much more thoughtful about data migrations.
+Unfortunately with CosmosDB there's no real schema and so there's no need for explicit migrations.
+We would probably need to run some kind of automated task to update the data as necessary.

+### Checking on the test speed again

+One of the things that slows down the test is surely the login procedure.
+We have to click a link, redirect to another page, fill in a form, submit the form, and wait for our site to load.
+We looked into seeing if we could simulate authentication somehow and it turns out that we can!

+We set a cookie as part of the playwright browser context and this gets applied to each page.
+The cookie just has a specific name and a base64 encoded principal object.
+All of this is Azure specific but it seems to work fine.

+So, we changed the examples so that only the auth examples actually log in via the static web app login page.
+All the other examples now just use this technique to suppose that a particular user has already been authenticated.

+This reduces the test speed by at least 3-5 seconds on my laptop, which is close to 30%.
+And in CI the time seems to have gone down by about 12 seconds which, again, is close to 30%!